 Turn off Gnome Shell Activities Animations (click on window taskbar to toggle max/min),

 gsettings set org.gnome.desktop.interface enable-animations false # disable

 IBUS Bamboo, Vietnamese Input Method.
 Need to restart Ibus and choose Bamboo in the keyboard layout.
-You can use also Shift + ~ for changing the options (remove the underline, for example).
+You can use also Shift + ~ for changing the options (Removing the underline, for example) -- You have to switch to Vietnamese Input before using this shortcut.
 Use Super + Space to change between input methods.

 # startup commandline for overgrive

 sudo apt-get install texmaker

 If you install Matlab, you can install